automl/CAVE/doc/installation.rst

 Installation from pypi
 ----------------------
-To install SMAC3 from pypi, please use the following command on the command
+To install CAVE from pypi, please use the following command on the command
 line:

 .. code-block:: bash